10 Reasons and Fixes to Loud PC Fans When Idle

 4. Corrupt processes

-The company states that a constant 3% load is enough to make your PC’s fans spin faster.
+The company states that a constant 3% load makes your PC’s fans spin faster.

 How to exit excess processes